Copic Marker R29 “Lipstick Red” (Coloring Tips for Classic Red)

 Keep your pinks distinct from your reds.

-Light red looks peach in color.
-People are always puzzled by how peach R12 and R02 are, but that’s because they’re expecting pink.
+Light red actually looks peach in color.
+People are always puzzled by how peach R12 and R02 are, but that’s because you’re expecting pink.

-Light red is much warmer and more golden than pink.
+Light red is warmer and more golden than pink.

-And for the record, I really think R85, R83, and R81 should be in the RV family.
-They’re not reds because they’re not warm enough.
+And for the record, I think R85, R83, and R81 should be in the RV family.
+They’re not red because they’re not warm enough.

 Shade and Highlight Suggestions for R29 Lipstick Red Copic Marker

-If you’ve read many articles here at VanillaArts.com or taken any of my classes, you know I teach an underpainting method.
+If you’ve read many articles here or taken any of my classes, you know I teach the underpainting method.

 In underpainting, we choose opposite colors on the color wheel to add the realistic murkiness found in real-life shade.
 We “desaturate” with complementary colors.
 Read more in my article series here.

-After I underpaint and blend with Copics, I come back with colored pencils to boost the shade and add highlights.
+After I underpaint and blend with Copic markers, I then add colored pencils to boost the shade and add highlights.
 My pencils rarely match the Copics.

 Shade suggestions for R29 Lipstick Red:

-Unlike a lot of Copic instructors, I do not recommend shading R29 with R59 or R89.
+Unlike most Copic instructors, I do not recommend shading R29 with R59 or R89.
 Yes, they’re deeper reds but they’re too cool.
 If you must add a darker red to the blending combination, R39 is the best option.

 Prismacolor Pencil Overpaint: PC931 Dark Purple, PC937 Tuscan Red, PC1095 Black Raspberry.